 The Committee NOTED the approach to gathering insight on primary care access.
 EC/21/22-23 LONDON ROAD WARDS 1 AND 2 ST gave a brief reminder of the proposed plan at London Road wards 1 and 2, and the temporary transfer is due to go ahead imminently.
 The older people's mental health service which will be moved to Kingsway is due to go for a formal consultation in September.
 A London Road Project groups has been formed and ST hopes to attend.
 London Road wards 4,5 and 6 will be brought to the next meeting.
 The Engagement Committee NOTED the verbal update.
 The Meeting was adjourned for a comfort break.
-EC/21/22-24 S14Z2 LOG The Engagement Committee was requested to NOTE the recommendations that have been made following review of the latest 14Z2 forms.
+EC/21/22-24 S14Z2 LOG ST The Engagement Committee was requested to NOTE the recommendations that have been made following review of the latest 14Z2 forms.
 ST informed the Committee that there had been four forms reviewed since the last meeting.
 Specsavers AQP Audiology store re-location - Belper Requires only information provision to patients.
 No access issues.
 Tier 3 Weight Management System Requires only information to clinicians.
 Palliative Care Urgent Response Service (PCURS) - delivery of urgent palliative and EOL care 24/7 Requires only information to patients - be aware those likely to be unable to access this are those of whom English is not their first language.
 Breast pain clinics Requires only information to patients.
-ST EC/2122-25 DDCCG EXCEPTION RISK REPORT The Engagement Committee is asked to RECEIVE and DISCUSS the risk assigned to the committee as of June 2021.
+The Engagement Committee NOTED the paper and provided ASSURANCE that the forms have been completed properly.
+EC/2122-25 DDCCG EXCEPTION RISK REPORT BS The Engagement Committee is asked to RECEIVE and DISCUSS the risk assigned to the committee as of June 2021.
 BS updated on the risk of Lack of Standardised process in CCG commissioning arrangements, which may fail to meet statutory duties in S14Z2 of Health and Social Care act 2012 and not sufficiently engage patients and the public.
-BS